 And in my (now several) careers, I worked hard to attain the practical skills and experience as well as the degrees, certifications, and reputation to back up my authority.
 I enjoyed being knowledgeable – an expert in my field – and it bears noting that this required me to constantly update my qualifications.

-But I was an expert in specialized fields, and a generalist in others.
+I was an expert in specialized fields and a generalist in others.
 Sounds reasonable, doesn’t it?
-Yet somehow, the notion of “expert” has evolved – or should I say devolved – and we would be wise to examine the distinctions between authority, authenticity, credibility, credentials, and a voice.
+Yet somehow, the notion of “expert” has evolved – or should I say devolved – and we would be wise to examine the subtleties and clear distinctions that separate authority, authenticity, credibility, credentials, and having a voice.

 If we don’t?
 We’re asking for trouble.

-Social media has muddled these definitions, as our flood of tweets and feeds becomes a regular source of disseminating information.
-Do note that I hesitate to use the term “journalism”), and I wonder if the ripple effects run deeper.
-I would turn to the experts to ask, but then – who might they be?
+Social media in particular has muddled these definitions, as our flood of tweets and feeds becomes a regular source of disseminating information.
+Do note that I hesitate to use the term “journalism.”
+Certainly, I wonder if the ripple effects run deeper, and I would turn to the experts to ask, but then, who might they be?
 And how do I – how does anyone – authenticate their expertise?

 Gone are the days when “Doctor” in front of someone’s name and a sheepskin on the wall meant undisputed authority.
 Academic credentials remain important, but in my opinion, much less than twenty years ago.
 As for the term “author?”
 Don’t be fooled.
 The vanity press can make anyone with a checkbook into an author.
 And so can the web.

 Contemporary (Pop) Cultural Commentator?

-In a contemporary culture where people become famous for being famous, where memoirs (in our thirties?) are increasingly the norm, where we claim experience by virtue of, well… claiming it – on the web, perhaps we should all wear the mantel of Contemporary Cultural Commentators – and call it a day.
+In a contemporary culture where people become famous for being famous, where memoirs (in our thirties!) are increasingly the norm, where we claim experience by virtue of, well… claiming it… perhaps we should all wear the mantel of Contemporary Cultural Commentators – and call it a day.

 But we don’t.
 And I worry.